PROJECT ADVISOR BIOGRAPHIES

 Michael Mayer, PhD

 Michael is the author of twenty publications on bodymind healing including six books, audiotapes on cancer and chronic disease, and articles on chronic pain and anxiety.
 His book, Bodymind Healing Psychotherapy (2007), has been released as a trade paperback called Energy Psychology by North Atlantic/Random House, 2009.
-They have both received endorsements from leaders in mind-body medicine, and from the journal PsycCritiques.
+Both books have received endorsements from leaders in mind-body medicine, and from the journal PsycCritiques.
 His latest book is The Path of a Reluctant Metaphysician: Stories and Practices for Troubled Times (Bodymind Healing Publications, 2012).

 You can find his work on the web at BodyMindHealing.com